mvolkmann/blog/src/web-dev-tips.md

 }

 .circle {
+  /* This variable can only be used in this rule
+     and in rules that match descendant elements */
   --size: 4rem;

   border: 1px solid calc(var(--size) / 2);
   height: var(--size);
   width: var(--size);
 }
 ```

+Later we will see how to get and set
+the values of CSS variables in JavaScript code.

 ### Flex layout